watchirapong/Hamsfun-project/USER_API_GUIDE.md

 | `subQuestId` | String | No | ID of sub-quest (if submitting sub-quest) |
 | `imageProof` | File | No | Proof image |

+> [!TIP]
+> **Auto Approve Submissions:** When a Quest has `autoApprove: true`, submissions will be automatically approved without requiring Star Master review.
+Rewards are granted immediately upon submission.

 ---

 ## 5. Leaderboard